Statocyst

+In Mnemiopsis leidyi, volumetric electron microscopy of statocysts found a synaptic nerve net (the aboral nerve net, or ANN) that synapses onto the mechanosensory balancer cells while receiving no input from them.
+The ANN coordinates the timing of ciliary arrest and re-beat across its four balancer quadrants, with "bridge cells" that span the statocyst providing the only feedback to the network.

-In other words, the statolith shifts as the animal moves.
+As a result, the statolith shifts as the animal moves.
 Any movement large enough to throw the organism off balance causes the statolith to brush against tiny bristles which in turn send a message to the brain to correct its balance.

 It may have been present in the common ancestor of cnidarians and bilaterians.

 Hearing

 In cephalopods like squids, statocysts provide a cochlea-like mechanism to hear.
 As a result, the longfin inshore squid for instance can hear low-frequency sounds between 30 and 500 Hz when the water temperature is above 8 C.